-The National Administrator will determine the consequences of errors found and may impose a sanction on a NABERS Assessor.
-These sanctions may include the requirement to complete additional training or supervised ratings, additional audits, or in cases of deliberate misrepresentation the suspension or revocation of NABERS Assessor accreditation.
+NABERS will determine the consequences of errors found and may impose a sanction on a NABERS Assessor.
+These sanctions may include the requirement to complete additional training, supervised ratings, additional audits, or in serious cases of deliberate misrepresentation the suspension or revocation of NABERS Assessor accreditation.